Sitecore-Community/Sitecore.Speak.Guidance/Application Development/General Guidelines/ApplicationDefinitionStorage.md

 1. Set the application folder item's icon to the UX approved application icon.

 1. Create the application Dashboard page, which is the application's default initial page and is also known as the root page, directly under the application folder.
-Use the name **Dashboard** and the **Speak-DashboardPage** branch.
+Use the name **Dashboard** and the **/templates/branches/applications/DashboardPage** branch.

 1. Create all other pages accessible from the Dashboard page as sub-items under the Dashboard page.